hemae/field-database/README.md

 <a name="errors"><h3>Errors</h3></a>

 With model creation we should provide all required parameters without default values.
 Also we have to pass values of the correct types.

-With creation we should provide all required parameters without default values.
-Also we have to pass values of the correct types.

 If we make the mistake, we get one of following error messages: